robynburger/LCuS_Naive/README.md

-## nonconsec_cubic
+## Description of LCS

-For a string of characters, nonconsec_cubic identifies the longest subsequence repeated three times.
+LCS, or longest consecutive subsequence, aims toFor a string of characters, nonconsec_cubic identifies the longest subsequence repeated three times.
 It finds the optimal breakpoints to seperate the string into three consecutive substrings, each containing the subsequence.
 It then returns these indices and three matrices, F, D, and E.